JonathanBowker/Web-Crawling-and-Scraping-Policy/README.md

 ## Policy Details

 ### Seek to minimise the burden on scraped sites
 Excessive use of web scraping can be burdensome, and overuse on a single webpage may have a detrimental impact to the operation of the website.
-To avoid such scenarios, we will follow these practices, where applicable, and always act within the limits of our statutory functions:
+To avoid such scenarios, we will follow these practices, maintain a register of web scraping activity, where applicable, and always act within the limits of our statutory functions:

 - Assess other data collection methods, such as RSS/Atom feeds or API’s, before considering the use of web scraping
 - Respect scraping limitations enforced via documents like the Robots Exclusion Protocol (Robots.txt) and Site Terms and Conditions